zhouxiaoxiang/oriole-microservice/README.rst

 1. Install following packages

--  python
 -  mongodb
 -  mysql
 -  rabbitmq
 -  redis
+-  python3

+In ubuntu, you can use apt-get to install.
 Python3 is already installed in Ubuntu.

 2. Install oriole-service